MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 where $$\mathcal{L}_d$$ and $$\mathcal{L}_D$$ notate the dream and Dirac Lagrangian respectively.

 Let's see what we can change, rearrange or simply just reinterpret.
-First of all, we can pull out the derivative of $\alpha(x)$.
+First of all, we can pull out the derivative of $$\alpha(x)$$.

 $$
 \mathcal{L}_d = \mathcal{L}_D + \partial_\mu\alpha(x)\bar\psi\gamma^\mu \psi